ASMIftekhar/VSGNet/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw new_test -ba 8 -l 0.001 -e 80 -sa 20
 ```
 The flags are same as v-coco.
 The model converges normally within 30 epochs.
 Again,you can use as many gpus as you wish.
 Just add the necessary gpu ids in the given command.
-We have used 4 2080Tis to train HICO_DET.
+We have used 4 2080Tis to train HICO_DET with a batch size of 8 per gpu.
 It takes around 40 minutes per epoch.
 After running the model, to store the results in HICO_DET format (inside "scripts_hico/"):
 ```
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw new_test -ba 8 -r t -i t